We serve kids and teenagers from 5 to 18 years old.

 Lord John Emerich Edward Dahlberg Acton (1834-1902) was a Victorian scholar of Freedom who saw liberty not as a license, but as the freedom to do what was right.
 He was suspicious of power for the sake of power, which led to his most famous quote: "Power tends to corrupt, and absolute power corrupts absolutely."
 At the Acton Academy, we celebrate his defense of economic, political and religious freedom.

-We believe that each of us has a special calling in life, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled life.
+We believe that each of us has a special calling in life, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled.
 Our mission is to prepare your child for his or her journey.

-Someone who can research questions, follow instructions, solve problems—admit that they don't know something and figure out a solution when they hit a roadblock without asking an adult for help — participate in discussions, and strive for mastery.
+Someone who can set and achieve goals, researches questions, learns on his own, has criteria to use information, solves problems—admits that they don't know something and figure out a solution when they hit a roadblock without asking an adult for help — participates in discussions, and strive for mastery.

 Running Partners are classmates who meet together regularly to set goals and hold each other accountable for meeting those goals.
 Running Partners encourage and inspire each other by asking good questions, listening and providing affirmation.